abpanic/Dbugr-on-vercel/README.md

 - Clone the repository using `git clone`
 - Install all the modules by using `npm i`
 - Run the local development server by using `npm run dev`
 - Make the required edits and deploy to YOUR GitHub repo for CI/CD.

-# TO DO:
+# TO DO

 Projects:

-- update the Projjects properly with screenshots
+- update the Projects properly with screenshots
 - Link the skill section to Projects.
 Anyone clicking on specific link will be taken to project using the skill.
 - Update Project page to have rounded section and emboss of skill used.
 - Ability of filtering projects for the associated skills.
 - Add template for DB migration

 Blogs

 - complete blogs page set-up
 - Write more content
 - authentication v/s Authorization
 - add link to authored dev.to blogs

 Certificates:

 - Add Coursera certificates link
 - Upload IIT Roorkee certificate

 Add Courses page:

 - Publish all Learning content for free Online
 - Docsify
 - Javascript mastery
 - TestDriven Design
 - Using Fiddler
 - Using Postman